Rocky (singer): 2016–2021: Debut with Astro and solo activities

 On April 5, 2021, his composition entitled "Our Spring" was released as a track in Astro's second full studio album — All Yours.
 Rocky appeared as a competitor named 'Undutiful Child Cries' in MBC King of Mask Singer on its 305th and 306th episode which aired on May 2 and May 9, 2021, respectively.

 On May 23, 2021, Rocky's self-produced music video for "Our Spring" was released.
 Rocky participated from raw video footage collection to post-production of the aforementioned music video.
-Rocky was credited as a lyricist and composer for "7Days Tension" — a promotional single by the girl group Weeekly which was released on May 28, 2021, for the eyewear brand Davich.
+Rocky was credited as a lyricist and composer for "7Days Tension"—a promotional single by the girl group Weeekly which was released on May 28, 2021, for the eyewear brand Davich.

 On October 14, 2021, Fantagio confirmed that Rocky was cast in the web drama Hyangjeon of Youth, based on the South Korean classic literature 'The Story of Chunhyang'.
 Rocky will play a modern version of Lee Mongryong.
 On October 28, 2021, Rocky was announced as part of G-Market's mystery romance thriller web drama called Find Me If You Can.
 He played the role of a superstar named Choi Jeong-sang.
 The web drama premiered on November 9, 2021, via INSSA OPPA G YouTube Channel.

 On December 10, 2021, Fantagio confirmed that Rocky has been cast in the web drama Salty Idol where he will take on the main role of Hwiyeon — A solo singer who joins the Idol group 'X-PIERS'.
-On December 27, 2021, Fantagio confirmed that Rocky and band-mate Jinjin will form Astro’s second sub-unit called Jinjin & Rocky.
+On December 27, 2021, Fantagio confirmed that Rocky and band-mate Jinjin will form Astro's second sub-unit called Jinjin & Rocky.
 They debuted with the extended play Restore on January 17, 2022.

-2022–present: Sub-unit debut, solo activities and departure from Astro
+2022–present: Sub-unit debut and solo artist under Wonijin

 On January 17, Rocky debuted as part of the duo Jinjin & Rocky with the EP Restore.
 On March 28, it was reported that Rocky would sing the national anthem for the opening games of the 22nd Season of the KBO League happening on April 2, 2022, at the Changwon NC Park.

 On May 16, Rocky's solo ballad song "S#1" was released as part of Astro's third full studio album — Drive to the Starry Road.

-Rocky's second OST entitled "Over That" was released for the web drama Broke Rookie Star which he also starred as "Whee-yeon", a solo singer who joined a rising idol group called X-PIERS.

-On May 29, G-Market released a teaser for its new web series called X:SSG on which Rocky will play the role of "Woo-ju" together with his band mate Jinjin, Monsta X Hyungwon, Minhyuk, Joohoney, AB6IX Daehwi, Jeon Woong, and Apink Yoon Bo-mi.
-The web series was released on G-Market's Youtube Channel on June 5, 2022.

-Rocky will play the role of D'Artagnan in the Korean remake of the musical The Three Musketeers.
-The show will run starting September 16, 2022, at the Universal Art Center in Seoul.
+Rocky's second OST entitled "Over That" was released for the web drama Broke Rookie Star in which he also starred as "Whee-yeon", a solo singer who joined a rising idol group called X-PIERS.
+On May 29, G-Market released a teaser for its new web series called X: SSG where Rocky played the role of "Woo-ju" together with his bandmate Jinjin, Monsta X Hyungwon, Minhyuk, Joohoney, AB6IX Daehwi, Jeon Woong, and Apink Yoon Bo-mi.
+The web series was released on G-Market's YouTube Channel on June 5, 2022.
+Rocky played the role of D'Artagnan in the Korean remake of the musical The Three Musketeers.
+The show's run started on September 16, 2022, at the Universal Art Center in Seoul.